v5ma/selfawarenetworks/raynote12.md

 In this computational analogy: at absolute zero, all “signals” (differences in energy) are minimized to essentially zero, mirroring the classical idea that the entropy of a perfect crystal at 0 K can be defined as zero.

-Thus, the New (Fourth or Fifth?)
-Law, when applied to the Third Law, can be viewed as stating that when temperature goes to absolute zero, all signal (energy) differences between particles vanish; there is no more “computation” to be done because the system is in its unique, perfectly ordered state.
+Thus, ***Micah's New Law of Thermal Dynamics***, when applied to the Third Law, can be viewed as stating that when temperature goes to absolute zero, all signal (energy) differences between particles vanish; there is no more “computation” to be done because the system is in its unique, perfectly ordered state.

-This proposed New (Fourth or Fifth?)
-Law of Thermodynamics reframes the process of reaching equilibrium in terms of signals, waves, and computational steps.
+This proposed ***Micah's New Law of Thermal Dynamics*** reframes the process of reaching equilibrium in terms of signals, waves, and computational steps.

-Unlike the first three laws that describe energy conservation, entropy increase, and the nature of absolute zero, this 'New (Fourth or Fifth?)
-Law of Thermodynamics' emphasizes the mechanistic path to equilibrium as a sequential 'computation' of dissipating property differentials (phase waves), wherein each interaction step reduces those differences until the system reaches a synchronized and uniform state.
+Unlike the first three laws that describe energy conservation, entropy increase, and the nature of absolute zero, ***Micah's New Law of Thermal Dynamics*** emphasizes the mechanistic path to equilibrium as a sequential 'computation' of dissipating property differentials (phase waves), wherein each interaction step reduces those differences until the system reaches a synchronized and uniform state.

 # Why This Law as a New Perspective Can Be Useful